Sophos Endpoint Performance: New update improves efficiency

 Why the topic is relevant now

-What is changing or what is new
+What is changing or new

 - Analytic Event Control: Events are dynamically categorized into inline or asynchronous processing.
-Expensive inline interception is avoided for routine tasks such as Windows updates.
+Expensive inline interception is avoided for routine tasks such as Windows Updates.

 Impact on Sophos and other platforms